xprsso/Xprsso/README.md

 }
 ```

-## Adding your own descripto hooks
+## Adding your own descriptor hooks
 You can add a descriptor hook(s) to use within the query.
 Hooks should be regular functions xprsso throws when it detects
 that a es6 arrow function was used.